Below are some of the frequently asked questions that we are asked. Please click on a question to reveal the answer.

 We don’t have deadlines that you need to meet and we accept applications all year round.

-You will receive an acknowledgement that we have received your application within four weeks of it being submitted.
-You should allow approximately 12 weeks for a final outcome due to the volume of applications we receive and because we take great care in reviewing each one individually.
+If you apply online you will receive an immediate email acknowledgement letting you know that we have received your application .
+You should then allow up to 4 months for a final outcome - this is due to the volume of applications we receive and because we take great care in reviewing each one individually.

-The Foundation reviews applications in order of receipt in order to be fair – you should allow up to 12 weeks from the date of your acknowledgement letter as we receive thousands of requests ever year.
+The Foundation reviews applications in order of receipt in order to be fair – you should allow up to 4 months from the date of your acknowledgement letter / email as we receive thousands of requests ever year.
 In exceptional circumstances it is possible for our Trustees to review an application more quickly, however it is important that there is a clear reason why this might be the case – we aim to be fair and are therefore not able to ‘queue-jump’ everyone!

 The trustees take a range of considerations into account, including such factors as previous grants, costs, available resources, sustainability of the project, and the viability of the fundraising plan.
 These factors are examples and are not exhaustive and while the Trustees aim to support as many good projects and organisations as possible, it is unfortunately not possible to provide funding to all.